Vijaya Shanthi: Political career (1998–present)

 In 1998, Vijaya Shanthi joined the Bharatiya Janata Party and was soon made the secretary of BJP's Women's Wing (Bharateeya Mahila Morcha).
 In 1998, her first public meeting was held at Nellore, a big hit in support of BJP.
-During the 1999 general election she was named BJP's contestant from the Cuddapah Lok Sabha seat against Sonia Gandhi of Congress(I).
+During the 1999 general election she was named BJP's contestant from the Kadapa Lok Sabha seat against Sonia Gandhi of Congress(I).
 However, she withdrew from the race after Sonia Gandhi decided to contest from Bellary.
 In 1996, Vijaya Shanthi, who is pro-BJP, vowed her support to the All India Anna Dravida Munnetra Kazhagam (AIADMK), and was a star campaigner for then Chief Jayalalithaa.
 Vijayashanti is the star campaigner for BJP Lok Sabha Polls in Tamil Nadu along with Cricketer Srikkanth.

 She started her own political party, Talli Telangana, in January 2005, which she merged into Bharat Rashtra Samithi (BRS) due to lack of strength and support.
 From 1999, her movie appearances decreased as she focused on her political career.
 By 2004, she had stopped signing up for new films.
 In the 2009 general election, she won as a Member of Parliament from the Medak constituency from BRS.
 In June 2009, she resigned from the post of secretary general of BRS, expressing solidarity with the resignation of Kalvakuntla Chandrashekar Rao.

 In 2011, she submitted her resignation as an MP along with Kalvakuntla Chandrashekar Rao in agitation of Telangana movement.
 The resignation was later rejected by the speaker of the house, as it was not in the proper format.
 Later, she actively participated in politics for separate Telangana State (region), in which she played a key role.

 Vijaya Shanthi joined the Indian National Congress party in February 2014 after a split with TRS chief KCR.
 She contested in the assembly elections from Medak in the 2014 general elections from Indian National Congress party and lost as MLA.
 After some inactive years, in 2018 AICC president Rahul Gandhi appointed Vijaya Shanthi as star campaigner and adviser to the election campaign committee of Telangana PCC.

-Vijaya Shanthi in March 2019, started a controversy after she compared Narendra Modi to a terrorist and claimed he was “ruling like a dictator”.
+Vijaya Shanthi in March 2019, started a controversy after she compared Narendra Modi to a terrorist and claimed he was "ruling like a dictator".
 She made these statements at a rally in Telangana's Shamshabad village in Ranga Reddy district.
-Vijaya Shanthi said, “He is appearing like a terrorist.
+Vijaya Shanthi said, "He is appearing like a terrorist.
 Instead of loving his people, he is scaring them.
 And said this is not a characteristic of a prime minister.

 She resigned from the Congress in November 2020 and rejoined the Bharatiya Janata Party on 6 December 2020 in the presence of Home Minister Amit Shah.

 In November 2023, she left BJP and rejoined Congress on 17 November 2023, in the presence of Congress president, Mallikarjun Kharge.

 She was unanimously Elected as Member of Telangana Legislative Council on 13 March 2025.

-On April 7, 2025, Vijayashanti has taken oath as elected Member of Legislative Council (MLC) from Congress along with Addanki Dayakar and Shankar Nayak.
+On April 7, 2025, Vijaya Shanti has taken oath as elected Member of Legislative Council (MLC) from Congress along with Addanki Dayakar and Shankar Nayak.